 Once a student has communicated acceptance of an externship verbally or in writing to the employer, this is viewed as a binding commitment on the student's part to complete the experience.
-Failure to follow through with the agreement may result in a grade of "F."
+Failure to follow through with the agreement may result in a grade of "W" or "WF."

-An "F" grade will not be assigned if:
+A "W" grade will be assigned if:

-- A viable reason is presented in writing to the Center for Career and Academic Advising staff and property chef for not completing the externship-personal or family illness, or other circumstances beyond the student's control. - The student informs the supervisor at the externship site of the change in plans, and obtains a letter from the supervisor that indicates acceptance of the student's decision not to begin work at the site.
-A Center for Career and Academic Advising staff member will then contact the supervisor to verbally confirm that acceptance.
+- A viable reason is presented to the Center for Career and Academic Advising staff and property chef for not completing the externship-personal or family illness, or other circumstances beyond the student's control. - The student informs the supervisor at the externship site of the change in plans.
+A Center for Career and Academic Advising staff member will then contact the supervisor to verbally confirm that decision.